 This page serves as a warehouse of faculty opportunities for the 2017 - 2018 academic year.
 The following opportunities are currently available:

-- Africa Initiative Small Faculty Grants (currently open)
+- Africa Initiative Small Faculty Grants (currently closed)

 - Duke University Global Enhancement Fund (currently closed)

 - Duke University Global Engagement Fund (currently open)

 Small Faculty Grants: call for proposals 2017 - 2018

 Each year, the Steering Committee of the Africa Initiative announces a call for applications to fund small projects or working groups for the coming academic year.
 These awards have traditionally been in the range of $2,000 - $6,000.

 The Steering Committee of the Africa Initiative wishes to announce a call for applications to fund small projects or working groups in the fall of 2017.
 We envision supporting up to five projects that meet the following criteria:

 ·We are interested in generating networks and synergies among scholars with common interests at Duke, and therefore we will only be funding projects that take place on Duke's campus, not those in Africa itself.

 ·Projects should be collaborative and cross-disciplinary in nature, perhaps organized around a common theme (water, technology transfer, China-Africa) or as a way to develop new relationships across schools.